Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/LibTIFF/README.md

   * Our EasyConfig is derived from the University of Antwerpen one which has more dependencies (that are used by some of the command line tools it seems).

+### Version 4.4.0 for CPE 22.05

+  * Trivial version bump of the 4.3.0 one.

+  * Added libdeflate as a dependency. libwebp can also be a dependency but then we'd create a circular dependency as libwebp can also use LibTIFF.

+  * Support for OpenGL is incomplete in this version as the libraries are not installed everywhere.